netesf13d/jedha-projects/1-03-The_North_Face_ecommerce/README.md

 # The North Face ecommerce

 This project is an application of unsupervised machine learning.

-The dataset originally comes from a Kaggle competition organized by Walmart.
-The original version can be found [here](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data).
-The dataset used in this project is the same, without the stores information nor the features labeled `MarkDown*`.
+The goal is to clusterize an e-commerce product catalog and extract its semantic content.
+Our study is structured as follows:
+- Identify groups of products that have similar descriptions.
+- Design a simple recommendation algorithm to find similar items.
+- Identify the main topics present in product descriptions.

+The dataset is composed of 500 items descriptions, and can be found [here](https://www.kaggle.com/datasets/cclark/product-item-data).
+The descriptions contain some spurious HTML elements, and were probably scraped from a website.

 ## Structure of the project